 General Medical Services

-- At LCG (Health Trust) level, Western has shown the largest proportionate decrease in GP Practices between 2014 and 2021 reducing by 16% to 48.
-The smallest proportionate decrease during this period was in the Southern Trust area (4%) where the figure now stands at 73.
+- At LCG (Health Trust) level, Western has shown the largest proportionate decrease in GP Practices between 2014 and 2022 (16%).
+The smallest proportionate decrease during this period was in the Northern Trust area (5%).

-- Despite the reduction in GP Practices, the number of GPs (excluding locums) has increased by 19% to 1,410 since 2014.
-Of these, over half (58%) are female, a notable shift in gender profile since 2014 when the majority (54%) were male.
+- Despite the reduction in GP Practices, the number of GPs (excluding locums) has increased by 20% to 1,419 since 2014.
+Of these, almost six in ten (59%) are female, a notable shift in gender profile since 2014 when the majority (54%) were male.
 It is important to note that figures presented for GPs are headcount rather than full-time equivalent so take no account of differences in hours worked or changes to practitioner working patterns over time.

-- During 2020/21, BSO processed £316.9m of payments towards the overall cost of GP services in Northern Ireland.
-The average BSO payment processed per registered patient was £158.
+- During 2021/22, BSO processed £342.7m of payments towards the overall cost of GP services in Northern Ireland.
+The average BSO payment processed per registered patient was £169, an increase of £11 per patient since 2020/2021.

-- At UK level, Scotland has the highest number of GPs (headcount) per 100,000 registered population (77.0) followed by Northern Ireland (70.3).
-This compares to just under 60 GPs per 100,000 registered population in both England and Wales.
+- At UK level, Scotland has the highest number of GPs (headcount) per 100,000 registered population (78.5) followed by Northern Ireland (70.2).
+This compares to 61.4 GPs per 100,000 registered population in Wales and 58.0 in England.
+Again, this takes no account of any inter-country differences in working patterns.

 Notes to editors:

 - Family Practitioner Services (FPS) is responsible for annual payments to primary care contractors including GP Practices, Dentists, Opticians and Community Pharmacists on behalf of the Health and Social Care Board (HSCB).
-In 20/21 this figure was in excess of £965 million, and included additional support to contractors related to the covid-19 pandemic.
+In 21/22 this figure was just under £950 million, and included additional support to contractors related to the covid-19 pandemic.

 - GP Practice characteristics vary in terms of Full Time Equivalent (FTE) number of GPs assigned to a practice, number of sites a practice operates from, and number of patients registered to a practice.
 In cases where a GP Practice is split over more than one site it is only counted as one practice and data presented including average patient counts per practice and distance to nearest practice are based on the Primary Practice.

 - GP Registered Patient counts by Local Commissioning Group (Health Trust), Local Government District and GP Federation are based on the location of the practice the patient is registered to as opposed to the patient’s home address.
 There are differences between the figures for GP Registered Patients and residential population.
-At 30th June 2019 the number of individuals on the index of registered patients was approximately 5% higher than the June 2019 Northern Ireland mid-year population estimate.
-This discrepancy can arise from a number of factors, for example, time lags in removing patients from GP lists following death or emigration, Cross Border Workers registered with a Northern Ireland GP, or registered patients not completing the 2011 Census.
+At March 2021, the number of individuals on the index of registered patients was approximately 5.5% higher than the Northern Ireland population in the same month, as measured by the 2021 Census.
+This discrepancy can arise from a number of factors, for example, time lags in removing patients from GP lists following death or emigration, Cross Border Workers registered with a Northern Ireland GP, or registered patients not completing the 2021 Census.

-- BSO Payment towards GP Services presented in this report refers to the payments that BSO has processed on behalf of Health and Social Care Board (HSCB) towards the overall cost of GP Services in Northern Ireland.
+- BSO Payment towards GP Services presented in this report refers to the payments that BSO has processed on behalf of the Department of Health Strategic Planning and Performance Group towards the overall cost of GP Services in Northern Ireland.
 This expenditure relates to payments processed in a given year and not the cost of the service provided in that year.
 It is important to note that, unless otherwise stated, figures relate to the year in which a payment claim was processed by BSO and this may not necessarily coincide with when the actual activity took place (i.e. some claims from a previous year may be processed in the current year whilst, conversely, some claims relating to activity in the current year may not be processed until a later year).

 - Whilst a number of UK comparisons have been included in the report, there can be important differences in how services are delivered between countries that can impact on the figures.
-The relative size of the private sector in the delivery of primary care services within each country will be a particularly important factor in this regard so care needs to be taken when interpreting any inter-country differences in HSC activity levels.
+The relative size of the private sector in the delivery of primary care services within each country will be a particularly important factor in this regard, as will hours worked, so care needs to be taken when interpreting any inter-country differences in HSC activity levels.

 - The report itself presents high level summary information with all of the detailed data tables consigned to the accompanying Excel appendices.
 The figures are prepared and released by independent NISRA statisticians working within BSO’s FPS Information Unit.